redhat-ai-dev/ai-lab-template/templates/audio-to-text/docs/application.md

 ## Application Information

 The application created by this AI Software Template utilizes the [ggerganov/whisper.cpp](https://huggingface.co/ggerganov/whisper.cpp) model.
-This is classified as a "Automatic Speech Recognition" model and is licensed under the MIT license.
+This is classified as an "Automatic Speech Recognition" model and is licensed under the MIT license.

 This application relies on [Langchain's python package](https://python.langchain.com/docs/introduction/) to simplify communication with the Model Service and uses [Streamlit](https://streamlit.io/) for the UI layer.
-The UI prompts the user to upload an audio file from the following types:
+The UI prompts the user to upload an audio file from the following media types:

 - .wav
 - .mp3
 - .mp4
 - .flac

-After the user has uploaded an acceptable audio file the application will begin outputting the contents of that audio file on the screen for the user to read.
-You can view an example of this application below:
+After a user uploads an acceptable audio file, the user can view the displayed contents of the uploaded audio file on the screen.
+You can view an example of this application in the following image:

 ![image](./images/audio-to-text.png)